apache/incubator-devlake-website/docs/DeveloperManuals/E2E-Test-Guide.md

 ![image](https://user-images.githubusercontent.com/3294100/175061114-53404aac-16ca-45d1-a0ab-3f61d84922ca.png)
 Next, we will write the E2E tests of the sub-tasks.

-The first step in writing the E2E test is to run the Collect task of the corresponding plugin to complete the data collection, that is, to have the corresponding data saved in the table starting with `_raw_feishu_` in the database.
+The first step in writing the E2E test is to run the Collect task of the corresponding plugin to complete the data collection; that is, to have the corresponding data saved in the table starting with `_raw_feishu_` in the database.
+This data will be presumed to be the "source of truth" for our tests.
 Here are the logs and database tables using the DirectRun (cmd) run method.
 ```
 $ go run plugins/feishu/main.go --numOfDaysToCollect 2 --connectionId 1 (Note: command may change with version upgrade)
 [2022-06-22 23:03:29] INFO failed to create dir logs: mkdir logs: file exists